 The Bike

 The bike consisted of two 10K loops.
 You went mostly on a slight downhill, and then you came back mostly on a slight uphill.
 The first loop was very speedy for me: I was passing many people, some of them being Try-a-Triers who beat me on the swim.
-I completed the first loop in 23:xx and I was Shocked when I saw this.
+I completed the first loop in 23:xx and I was when I saw this.
 However, the second loop on the way back was slowed down by head wind.
 I thought it had suddenly gotten windy, but I thought I was imagining this because I was tired.
 After the race, JF told me the wind did pick up during my second loop.

 I started enjoying my Tri at some point near the end of the first loop on the bike.
 I was so happy to be riding Stardust and I loved the speed!
 At one point, I got passed by a guy with high-tech wheels.
 I heard him coming – sshhhhhhh – and I loved hearing that sound when he passed me.